univention/ucsschool-id-connector/docs/development.rst

 .. include:: legend.txt

 Ok, isn't this more or less the same as above in `Dev overview`_?
-Yes, right you are.
+Yes, right, you are.
 The additional element is the *Large in-queue*.
 This is a folder which interacts as the interface between the *DC Primary* and the |iIDC|.
 JSON files are written to the folder, and then read out.